Renewable energy in Canada: Biofuel

 In 2011, fossil fuels accounted for the majority of energy consumption in Canada.
 Petroleum and natural gas accounted for 56.2% of the country's total energy consumption.
 The depletion of non renewable energy and its increasing costs have been fueling Canada's shift towards finding sustainable and environmentally-friendly alternatives.
 Biofuels are considered to have many benefits when compared to more traditional fuels.
 Biofuel reduce greenhouse gas emissions (GHGs) and also reduce the reliance on fossil fuels.
 Canada is well-placed to become one of the top producers of biofuel in the world, however has experienced a relatively slow start to biofuel production.
 Canada's potential growth as a global leader in biofuel production exists thanks to a robust agricultural sector, which can produce significant amounts of biofuel feedstocks.
 Canada produces about 1.4hm of ethanol per year.
+Additionally, wastes from the agriculture industry, forestry and households have the potential to be turned into ethanol.

 The implementation of the Environmental Protection Act by the Canadian government in 2008 requires that gasoline in the country consist of at least 5% biofuel.
 There are additional mandates in place that require at least 2% biodiesel content in diesel and heating oil.
 That would require that Canada produce at least 2hm of ethanol per year, therefore opening the door to a significant increase in ethanol production in the coming years.
 This would equate to an additional 1.9 billion liters of ethanol that is needed to be produced to meet demand.
 Ethanol in Canada is produced from cereal grains.
 Corn and wheat account for virtually all ethanol output.
 Quebec has been shifting from ethanol being produced by corn to cellulosic ethanol from forests and household waste.
 The federal government started the Ethanol Expansion Program back in 2008, with an objective to kick-start its production across the country.
 Subsidies were given to producers to entice them in continuing ethanol production, while reducing GHG emissions.
 The developments in the biofuel sector will have major impacts on the Canadian economy, especially the agricultural sector in the years to come, according the authors of a 2009 book entitled Biofuels-- at what cost?, which questioned multi-billion dollar government subsidies because of environmental concerns such as water usage, land usage and habitat loss, and nitrogen runoff.
 The authors questioned the robustness of governmental bi-annual reviews of the environmental impacts of biofuel production.
 The authors suggest that electric cars, and more efficient engines were preferable to the use of biofuels.